-Most studies put the contribution of agricultural emissions - the emissions produced on the farm - at somewhere between 11 per cent and 15 per cent of all global emissions.
-What often goes unsaid, however, is that most of these emissions are generated by industrial farming practices that rely on chemical (nitrogen) fertilizers, heavy machinery run on petrol, and highly concentrated industrial livestock operations that pump out methane.
+Most studies put the contribution of agricultural emissions - the emissions produced on the farm - at somewhere between 11 per cent and 15 per cent of all global emissions. ^{1,2} What often goes unsaid, however, is that most of these emissions are generated by industrial farming practices that rely on chemical (nitrogen) fertilizers, heavy machinery run on petrol, and highly concentrated industrial livestock operations that pump out methane.

-The figures for agriculture's contribution also often do not account for its role in land-use changes and deforestation, which are responsible for nearly one-fifth of global GHG emissions.
-Worldwide, agriculture is pushing into savannas, wetlands, cerrados and forests, and plowing under huge amounts of land.
-The expansion of the agricultural frontier is the dominant contributor to deforestation, accounting for between 70 per cent and 90 per cent of global deforestation.
-This means that up to 18 per cent of global GHG emissions are produced by land-use change and deforestation caused by agriculture.
+The figures for agriculture's contribution also often do not account for its role in land-use changes and deforestation, which are responsible for nearly one-fifth of global GHG emissions.^{3,4} Worldwide, agriculture is pushing into savannas, wetlands, cerrados and forests, and plowing under huge amounts of land.
+The expansion of the agricultural frontier is the dominant contributor to deforestation, accounting for between 70 per cent and 90 per cent of global deforestation.^{5,6} This means that up to 18 per cent of global GHG emissions are produced by land-use change and deforestation caused by agriculture.
 And here too, the global food system and the industrial model of agriculture are the chief culprits.
 The main driver of this deforestation is the expansion of industrial plantations for the production of commodities, such as soy, sugarcane, oil palm, maize and rapeseed.
-Since 1990, the area planted with these five commodity crops grew by a whopping 38 per cent.
+Since 1990, the area planted with these five commodity crops grew by a whopping 38 per cent.7 prepared and distributed using enormous amounts of processing, packaging and transportation, all of which generate GHG emissions, although data on such emissions are hard to find.
+Studies looking at the EU conclude that about one quarter of overall transportation involves commercial food transport.8 The scattered figures on transportation available for other countries, such as Kenya and Zimbabwe, indicate that the percentage is even higher in non-industrialized countries, where "food production and delivery accounts for between 60 per cent and 80 per cent of the total energy - human plus animal plus fuel - used."
+With transportation accounting for 25 per cent of global GHG emissions, we can use the EU data to conservatively estimate that the transport of food accounts for at least six per cent of global GHG emissions.